Caedite eos. Novit enim Dominus qui sunt eius.

 "Caedite eos.
-Novit enim Dominus qui sunt eius" (Tuez-les tous, Dieu reconnaîtra les siens) is a Latin phrase reportedly spoken by the commander of the Albigensian Crusade, prior to the massacre at Béziers on 22 July 1209.
-A direct translation of the Medieval Latin phrase is "Kill them, for the Lord knows those that are His".
+Novit enim Dominus qui sunt eius." is a Latin phrase reportedly spoken by the commander of the Albigensian Crusade, prior to the massacre at Béziers on 22 July 1209.
+A direct translation of the Medieval Latin phrase is "Kill them.
+The Lord knows those that are His".
 Papal legate and Cistercian abbot Arnaud Amalric was the military commander of the Crusade in its initial phase and leader of this first major military action of the Crusade, the assault on Béziers, and was reported by Caesarius of Heisterbach to have uttered the order.

 Less formal English translations have given rise to variants such as "Kill them all; let God sort them out".
 Some modern sources give the quotation as Neca eos omnes.
 Deus suos agnoscet, evidently a translation from English back into Latin.

 Background

 Catharism

 Catharism was a Christian quasi-dualist and pseudo-Gnostic movement which thrived in northern Italy and southern France in the 12th and 13th centuries.
 They were also pacifists.
 Catharism represented the first serious threat to the Church in the medieval period.
 Previous heresies presented little more than irritants to local hierarchies.